shanmukhkoya/nano-llm-doc-qa/README.md

 * 🔄 Local LLM options (LLaMA.cpp / GPT4All)
 * 💡 More model configurations
 * 📦 One-click installer or Docker version

+## 🚀 Bonus

+To clear the chromaDB and make it empty rm -rf chroma_db/